serokell/blog-posts/typed-lambda-calculus/article.md

 We can instead specify it by writing out a finite set of rules, called _typing rules_, from which the typing relation can be derived.
 Together, types and typing rules constitute a _type system_.

-Type systems offer a lightweight (i.e. without executing a program) tool to check if a program is "correct" -- in the sense that it doesn't lead to stuck terms.
+Type systems offer a lightweight (i.e. without executing a program) tool to check if a program is "correct" -- in the sense that it doesn't produce stuck terms.

 Typing rules are usually written in the form